 Making Your Glow in the Dark Moon Phases

-First step is to make your moon dough (i.e. salt dough), cut and bake your moons.
+The first step is to make your moon dough (i.e. salt dough), cut, and bake your moons.

 - We made our mobile from salt dough.
 Mix 1/2 a cup of salt, 1 cup of white flour, and 1/2 a cup of water in a bowl.
 Knead the mixture together until it forms a soft dough.